 Anti-regurgitant formula milks are available - for example, Enfamil AR® and SMA Staydown®.
 These can be prescribed by your doctor if your baby has more severe gastro-oesophageal reflux.
 These should not be given for more than six months and should not be given with any other feed thickener or antacids.

 Gaviscon® (sodium alginate) works by making the contents of the stomach thicker so they are then more likely to stay in the stomach.
-It also forms a protective coating over the lower part of the food pipe (oesophagus).
-In doing so, any stomach contents that rise up into the oesophagus are less likely to irritate the oesophagus and cause symptoms.
+It also forms a protective coating over the lower part of the gullet (oesophagus).
+In doing so, any stomach contents that rise up into the gullet are less likely to irritate the gullet and cause symptoms.

 Gaviscon® is a powder which is mixed either with your baby's milk or, for breast-fed babies, with water.
 It can be given up to six times each 24 hours.
 You should not give this if you are already using a food thickener.